Welcome!

 Flapjack Friday: On Faces

-The face is the one part of our body that we do not see, unless we look in a mirror.
+The face is the one part of our body that we do not see unless we look in a mirror.
 Once we see our reflection staring back, we might feel startled or fearful or disappointed.
-As I grow older, I have an image in my mind as to what I look like, until I look in the mirror and see an aging, wrinkling reflection.
+As I grow older, I have an image in my mind as to what I look like, then, I look in the mirror and see an aging, wrinkling reflection.
 Did you know that the face shrinks as it gets older?

 By looking at our own faces, we have a sense of what we are for others and what we are as others.
 Robert Scruton notes: